slappforge/sigma/docs/features/logs/logs.md

 This button will take you back to the 15 latest logs only mode.

-## Controlling Sigma Log fetching behaviour
+## Controlling Sigma's Log fetching behaviour

 By default Sigma continuously polls for new logs from cloudwatch.
 If you wish to control this behaviour, you may use following set of buttons.